 Firestore in Datastore mode is a NoSQL document database built for automatic scaling, high performance, and ease of application development.

 This gem is a versioned client.
 It provides basic client classes for a specific version of the Firestore in Datastore mode Admin V1 API.
-Most users should consider using the main client gem, google-cloud-datastore.
+Most users should consider using the main client gem, google-cloud-datastore-admin.
 See the section below titled Which client should I use? for more information.

 $ gem install google-cloud-datastore-admin-v1

 In order to use this library, you first need to go through the following steps:

 - Select or create a Cloud Platform project.

 - Enable the API.

 require "google/cloud/datastore/admin/v1" client = ::Google::Cloud::Datastore::Admin::V1::DatastoreAdmin::Client.new request = ::Google::Cloud::Datastore::Admin::V1::ExportEntitiesRequest.new # (request fields as keyword arguments...) response = client.export_entities request

 View the Client Library Documentation for class and method documentation.

 See also the Product Documentation for general usage information.